 While this case concerned renovations to a single terraced house in Darlinghurst, owners corporations are regarding this case as a win for strata titled buildings because it will make their claims against developers easier.
 Waterproofing issues are very common in strata titled buildings.

-Contact Conditsis Lawyers on (02) 4324 5688 to demystify home building warranty claims.
+Contact Conditsis Lawyers on (02) 4324 5688 to demystify home building warranty claims and any other property law matters.

 NSWCATAP 67